colejd/Waldorf/README.md

 ## How to Use

+The following instructions are for using this plugin with your website.
-You can use the pre-built set of files in the Releases.
-If you'd like to build the plugin yourself, see the [How to Build](#how-to-build) section below.
+You can find the latest version of the plugin in the Releases; if you'd like to build the plugin yourself, see [How to Build](#how-to-build).

 ### Prerequisites